futuredapp/donut/README.md

 )
 ```

-The `addAmount` adds specified amount to secion with provided name.
+The `addAmount` adds specified amount to section with provided name.
 What if section does not yet exist?
 This method has one optional `color` parameter (default value is `null`) - when called, and there isn't already displayed any section with provided name and `color` parameter was specified, the new `DonutSection` with provided name, amount and color will be automatically created internally for you.
 If you leave the `color` param `null` while trying to add value to non-existent section, nothing happens.

 ##### Setting amount